arqalite/fire-king-combos/README.md

-# A Guide to Fire Kings
+# Fire King Combos

-A written guide that teaches the player how to play Fire King, a Yu-Gi-Oh! deck.
+A written guide that teaches the player Fire King combos.

-You can read the latest released version here: https://arqalite.github.io/fire-king-guide/

 ### Building the book locally
 You will need [mdBook] installed.